July 3 & 4th, 2019, Toronto

 Stepping more fully into our leadership potential requires accessing and excavating our personal foundations.
 Often, we subconsciously carry outdated beliefs about who we are or what we’re capable of.
 Catching what these core beliefs might be allows us to re-write the script and consciously reframe ourselves to ourselves.

 Authentic Communication: Recognizing and Unhooking from Triggers

 Much of leadership is about making the best choice available in any moment.
 This strategic discernment becomes near impossible when something happens to trigger us.
-This week we look at what our triggers are, where they come from and how to manage them in a way that strengthens our leadership impact instead of pushing us into lesser versions of who we want to be.
+We will gently inquire into our triggers, where they come from and how to manage them in a way that strengthens our leadership impact instead of pushing us into lesser versions of who we want to be.

 Playing to our Strengths: Growing Our Inner Warrior

-There are often repercussions to stepping into our full strength as women.
-Exploring how we can step boldly into exerting our leadership role by finding the balance between compassion and assertiveness, one brave conversation at a time.
+There are often repercussions to stepping into our full strength as women of colour.
+How can we step boldly into exerting our leadership role by finding the balance between compassion and assertiveness, one brave conversation at a time.

 Truth or Dare: What would I be doing if…?